pink-junkjard/hyperfiddle/README.md

 ## \#2.
 API-as-a-Value

-Here is the above API function, represented as a Hyperfiddle EDN value.
-Actually the below values do a lot more.
-Data is more information-dense than code, kind of like how a picture is worth 1000 words.
+Here is the above API function, represented as a Hyperfiddle EDN value ("fiddle").
+Fiddles have links to other fiddles, this forms a graph.

 ```clojure
 {:db/id 17592186045418,                                     ; Root query